jocortems/azurehybridnetworking/Multiple-VPN-Tunnels-From-CiscoCSR-to-AzureVNG/readme.md

 !
 ```

-Finally we will configure BGP.
-Note that even when we don't have any BGP sessions configured under VRF `INSIDE_VRF` we still need to configure an `address-family` for it in order to allow the BGP learned routes from Azure VPN Gateway to be added to the `INSIDE_VRF` routing table as well as to be able to advertise the internal network CIDR(s) to Azure VPN Gateway by redistributing the static route into BGP.
+Finally, we will configure BGP.
+Note that even when we don't have any BGP sessions configured under VRF `INSIDE_VRF`, we still need to configure an `address-family` for it in order to allow the BGP learned routes from Azure VPN Gateway to be added to the `INSIDE_VRF` routing table, as well as to be able to advertise the internal network CIDR(s) to Azure VPN Gateway by redistributing the static route into BGP.
 Additionally, we need to configure ECMP for the BGP process running for VRF `INSIDE_VRF` in order to leverage all tunnels when sending traffic to Azure and achieve the aggregate throughput we are looking for because there will be multiple entries for the Azure network CIDR(s) in the BGP table of `INSIDE_VRF`, one from VRF `OUTSIDE_ONE` and one from VRF `OUTSIDE_TWO`, and by default BGP best path selection algorithm chooses a single route to insert into the routing table to be used for traffic forwarding.
 For this example we are configuring `maximum-paths eibgp 2` because we only have two tunnel interfaces, but if you need more than two tunnels make sure to configure accordingly.
 Also keep in mind that if you have configured multiple BGP speakers on the Azure VPN Gateway you will have multiple tunnels per VRF, in this case you also need to configure ECMP for each `address-family` of the tunnel interfaces to be able to forward traffic to Azure across all tunnels and achieve the desired throughput.

 ```bash
 router bgp 64900